alexey-grigorovich-clearscale/ai-tools-workshop-202404/slides.md

 # Agenda

 - Introduction
-- Understanding of AI tools and technologies
+- Understanding of AI Tools and Technologies
-- Practical demonstrations
+- Practical Demonstrations
 - Closing Remarks and Resources
 - Q&amp;A Session